Kevjinx/slowest-bestbuy-bot/README.md

 HOWEVER...

-I do plan on learning more about selenium and will be updating the performance of the bot and possibly use python to multithread when I start learning it.
+I do plan on learning more about selenium and will be updating the performance of the bot, and possibly use python to multithread when I start learning it.